 Swimming at Sandcut Beach

 You can swim at Sandcut Beach, but the water will be quite cold!
 Unlike beaches in the tropics, the ocean around Vancouver Island is never that warm.
-It’s ok for a quick dip or wading, but I find it quite freezing.
+The water is ok for a quick dip or wading, but many people find it quite freezing.
 Some people who don’t mind the cold as much seem to enjoy swimming in it, however.
 You can also wear a wetsuit if you want to swim for longer or if you don’t handle the cold well.

 A lot of the beach is rocky, but there is more sand hidden under the water.
 The sand is revealed when the tide goes out and is nice to walk on while wading through the shallow water.